-- Pursuant to an order (the "Initial Order") granted by the Court of King's Bench of Alberta (the "Court") on June 22, 2023 (the "Filing Date"), Wallace & Carey Inc. ("Wallace & Carey"), Loudon Bros Limited ("Loudon Bros", and together with Wallace & Carey, the "Logistics Companies"), and Carey Management Inc. ("CMI", and together with the Logistics Companies, the "Applicants") were granted protection under the Companies" Creditors Arrangement Act, R.S.C.
+- 1. Pursuant to an order (the "Initial Order") granted by the Court of King's Bench of Alberta (the "Court") on June 22, 2023 (the "Filing Date"), Wallace & Carey Inc. ("Wallace & Carey"), Loudon Bros Limited ("Loudon Bros", and together with Wallace & Carey, the "Logistics Companies"), and Carey Management Inc. ("CMI", and together with the Logistics Companies, the "Applicants") were granted protection under the Companies' Creditors Arrangement Act, R.S.C.
 1985, c.
-C-36, as amended (the "CCAA"), and KSV Restructuring Inc. ("KSV") was appointed monitor of the Applicants (the "Monitor").
-Pursuant to the Initial Order, various priority charges were granted (the "Priority Charges") against the property of the Applicants. - On June 30, 2023, the Court granted an Amended and Restated Initial Order (the "ARIO").
-Pursuant to the ARIO, certain of the amounts of the Priority Charges were increased.
-A copy of the ARIO is provided in Appendix "A". - 3.
-On August 23, 2023, the Court granted an ancillary Order (the "Ancillary Order"), which amended the amounts of the Priority Charges and introduced a Transaction Fee Charge1 against the property of the Applicants, which was payable to Alvarez & Marsal Canada Securities ULC, the financial advisor retained by the Applicants (the "Financial Advisor") to carry out a sale and investment solicitation process (the "SISP"). - 4.
-Pursuant to another order granted by the Court on August 23, 2023 (the "SISP Approval Order"), the Applicants carried out the SISP.
-The SISP resulted in a transaction (the "Transaction") between the Applicants and 7-Eleven Canada, Inc. ("7-Eleven") that was approved by the Court on November 17, 2023 pursuant to an approval and vesting order (the "Transaction Approval and Vesting Order") and other orders (together with the Transaction Approval and Vesting Order, the "Transaction Orders").
+C-36, as amended (the "CCAA"), and KSV Restructuring Inc. ("KSV") was appointed monitor of the Applicants (the "Monitor"). - 2.
+On June 30, 2023, the Court granted an Amended and Restated Initial Order (the "ARIO"). - 3.
+Pursuant to an order granted by the Court on August 23, 2023, the Applicants carried out a sale and investment solicitation process (the "SISP") that resulted in a transaction (the "Transaction") between the Applicants and 7-Eleven Canada, Inc. ("7-Eleven") that was approved by the Court on November 17, 2023 pursuant to an approval and vesting order (the "Transaction Approval and Vesting Order") and other orders (together with the Transaction Approval and Vesting Order, the "Transaction Orders").
 A detailed discussion of the Transaction is provided in the Monitor's Sixth Report to Court dated November 8, 2023 (the "Sixth Report").
-Copies of the Sixth Report (without appendices) and the Transaction Approval and Vesting Order are attached hereto as Appendix "B" and "C", respectively.
+Copies of the Sixth Report (without appendices) and the Transaction Approval and Vesting Order are attached as Appendix "A" and "B", respectively. - 4.
+Pursuant to the Transaction Orders, the Court: (i) also approved transactions that resulted in the sales of real property to 7-Eleven; (ii) approved a transition services agreement (the "TSA") among CMI, Wallace & Carey, the Monitor, and 7-Eleven; and (iii) appointed KSV as receiver (in such capacity, the "Receiver") of certain subsidiaries of CMI, being 772921 Alberta Inc. ("772"), Ridge Meadows Properties Ltd. ("Ridge Meadows") and Spruce It Up Land Corp. ("SIU", and together with 772 and Ridge Meadows, the "Receivership Companies"). - 5.
+On January 30, 2024, the Monitor filed its Eighth Report to Court (the "Eighth Report"), a copy of which is provided in Appendix "C" (without appendices), in support of the Monitor's application for an order, among other things: - a) authorizing the Monitor to make following distributions totaling \$3,313,081 in full satisfaction of the increase in the Logistics Companies' tobacco tax liabilities owing to